ClamChauder/cse15l-lab-reports/LabReport2.md

    - `handle`: The relevant argument is `exchange` which is an instance of the `HttpExchange` class.
    - `start`: The relevant arguments are `port` and `handler` which are an integer (3001) and a URLHandler object respectively.
    - `ServerHttpHandler`:  The relevant argument for this method is `handler`, which is a URLHandler object.
-2) The strnig variable `str` variable initially contains `"jpolitz: Hello"`, and after the request it contains
+2) The string variable `str` initially contains `"jpolitz: Hello"`, and after the request it contains
 ```
 jpolitz: Hello
 yash: How are you